sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-run-chatGPT-in-CLI.md

 ---
-title: "How to use ChatGPT with the API in the Linux command line interface:"
+title: "How to use ChatGPT with the API in the Linux command line interface"
 date:  2023-05-25T12:25:00+00:00
-description: "How to use ChatGPT with the API in the Linux command line interface (CLI):"
+description: "How to use ChatGPT with the API in the Linux command line interface (CLI)"
 draft: false
 hideToc: false
 enableToc: true